 Education of Arts and Culture – One (1) representative

-Arts Council Napa Valley – One (1) representative
+County At-large – Three (3) representatives from the arts community to represent three (3) of the five (5) supervisorial districts of the County not represented in the first four categories at the time of recruitment.

-County At-large – Two (2) representatives from the arts community to represent two (2) of the five (5) supervisorial districts of the County not represented in the first five categories at the time of recruitment.
+Arts Council Napa Valley – One (1) non-voting representative

 Committee Members are appointed by the Napa County Board of Supervisors, and may be removed from the Advisory Committee at any time by the Napa County Board of Supervisors.
 Whenever practicable, the Committee shall review applications in the event there are vacancies on the Committee, and shall make recommendations to the Board of Supervisors for the Board’s consideration in making appointments.